Derived deformation theory of algebraic structures: An explicit model via the operad of differentials

 In particular, a loop in $\Omega_{\varphi}O_{\infty}\{X\}$, that is, a self-homotopy of $\varphi$, induces a self-$\infty$-isotopy of $(X,\varphi)$.
 In the particular case where the operad is augmented and $\varphi$ is the trivial $O_{\infty}$-algebra structure on $X$ (that is, it factorizes through the augmentation $O_{\infty}\rightarrow I$), then such a self-$\infty$-isotopy is just a self quasi-isomorphism in the connected component of the identity.
 Consequently, there is a natural map

-which makes the commutative square~\eqref{eq:Def+haut} above commutes, and becomes an isomorphism when restricting the target to the connected component of $id_X$.
+where $\mathcal{B}^{co}\mathcal{B}Di$ is the bar-cobar resolution of $Di$, the first arrow is induced by the operad morphism $\mathcal{B}^{co}\mathcal{B}Di\rightarrow Di$ and the second arrow is the one explained above which takes loops on the trivial algebra structure to self-$\infty$-isotopies of the trivial algebra structure, that is, to self-quasi-isomorphisms.
+This natural map makes the commutative square~\eqref{eq:Def+haut} above commutes, and becomes an isomorphism when restricting the target to the connected component of $id_X$.
 This means that, even though this map is not an equivalence, taking the tangent Lie algebras of the derived formal groups obtained after completions at the appropriate base points (trivial loop on the left, $id_X$ on the right) leads to a quasi-isomorphism of Lie algebras